Arvindus

 38. The American Standard New Testament, (software), Version 1.0, Ages Software, Albany, 1996, John, Ch.
 8, v.
 58. "Jesus said unto them, Verily, verily, I say unto you, Before Abraham was born, I am."

-39. The New Testament, in the Original Greek, Ivan Panin (editor), The Book Society of Canada Limited, Agincourt, 1975, p.
+39. Ivan Panin (editor), The New Testament, in the Original Greek, The Book Society of Canada Limited, Agincourt, 1975, p.
 204.

 40. The "I AM" Discourses, By the Ascended Master Saint Germain, p.
 152. "In the Scriptural statement: "Before Abraham, was 'I AM.' " Abraham represents the outer expression of Life and "I AM" represents the Principle of Life, which was expressing through Abraham.
 Thus, was the Perfection of Life, before any manifestation ever occurred, and thus is Life without beginning and without end."